wayneIBM/vpc-on-classic/errors.md

 ## insufficient_space_for_subnet
 **Message**: Insufficient space for subnet in address prefix.

 The subnet cannot be created because the number of addresses requested cannot be allocated.
-Please try again using a smaller address count or a larger CIDR.
+Try again using a smaller address count or a larger CIDR.

 ## internal_error
 **Message**: An internal error occurred.